AyeAreEm/azul/README.md

-# Blib
+# Azul
-Basics Library, not to be mistaken with Standard Library, is a STL for common functions and algorithms in Zig, similar to the "Basics" module in Jai.<br>
+A Zig Utility Library, not to be confused with the [board game](https://en.wikipedia.org/wiki/Azul_(board_game)), is a library with common data structures and algorithms seen in "modern" standard libaries.
-Blib will be a single file library just for nostalgia with C's single header libraries.

-# Libraries
+# Includes
 - Dynamic Arrays
 - Allocated Strings
-- RNGs
+- RNGs (not yet)
-- Easier Input Ouput
+- Simplified Input Ouput (not yet)
-- Easier File System
+- Simplified File System (not yet)